learn-co-curriculum/learn-expert-doing-a-shift/README.md

 There are two different types of shifts we are currently running:

-- [One on one support shift](#one-on-one-support) - One coach acts as dispatcher and takes in all incoming questions.
+- [Standard Shift](#standard-shift) - One coach acts as dispatcher and takes in all incoming questions.
 They then hand out students that need support to do 20 minute screen shares to the next available coach.
-- [Standard shift](#standard-shift) - All Technical Coaches pick up questions as they come in and try and either help a few students at a time, or do screen shares when necessary.
+- [Chat only shift](#chat-only-shift) - All Technical Coaches pick up questions as they come in and try and either help a few students at a time, or do screen shares when necessary.

 We do standard shifts occasionally on holidays (because we don't have enough people to do one on one).